sisco311/scrcpy-snap/snap/README.md

 [![Build Status Badge of the `my-awesome-app` Snap](https://build.snapcraft.io/badge/_repo_owner_id_/_repo_name_id_.svg "Build Status of the `my-awesome-app` snap")](https://build.snapcraft.io/user/_repo_owner_id_/_repo_name_id_)
 -->

--- Uncomment and modify this when you have a screenshot
 ![Screenshot of the Snapped Application](https://github.com/Genymobile/scrcpy/blob/master/assets/screenshot-debian-600.jpg "Screenshot of the Snapped Application")